atlas-bi/website/src/docs/library/usage/tasks.md

 <p class="subtitle pb-5">Keep your report library in top condition.</p>

-There are a few tasks included in you Atlas BI Library install to help you stay on top of your library maintenance.
+There are a few tasks included in you Atlas Library install to help you stay on top of your library maintenance.

 ## To Retire